 About Deploying Clusters With Less Than Three Nodes

 When setting up a Couchbase Server deployment, the number of nodes in that deployment impact the features that are available.
 The number of nodes also heavily impact how the deployment is maintained in production.
 For these reasons, we do not recommend running a Couchbase Server deployment of less than three nodes in production.
-However, sometimes there will be a need to have a smaller deployment with one or two nodes in a test or development environment.
+Support for specific use cases that require a one-node or two-node clusters may be granted by Couchbase after an evaluation of the use case.
 This topic highlights some of the feature differences and considerations that need to be taken into account when setting up and running a small deployment.

 The following limitations apply to deployments with two nodes: